Best Beaches for Surf Fishing San Diego County

 Parking at Mission Beach

-If you’re strictly headed to the center of Mission Beach or near Belmont Park, there is another public lot directly at the Mission Beach Park.
-Additionally, there are always the bay lots.
-There’s plenty of parking here, but lots of people too so spots fill up quick.
+There are public parking lots at Belmont Park and South Mission Beach.
+Additionally, there are always the bay lots and limited street parking.
+There’s a lot of parking at Mission Beach, but lots of people too so spots fill up quick.

 Where to Legally Fish at Mission Beach: